Pibrentasvir

 Pibrentasvir is an NS5A inhibitor antiviral agent.
 In the United States and Europe, it is approved for use with glecaprevir as the combination drug glecaprevir/pibrentasvir (trade name Mavyret in the US and Maviret in the EU) for the treatment of hepatitis C. It is sold by Abbvie.

+ibrentasvir is a pangenotypic direct-acting antiviral that targets the hepatitis C virus (HCV) NS5A protein, which plays a key role in viral RNA replication and virion assembly..
+It is active against multiple HCV genotypes and has demonstrated high efficacy when used in combination with glecaprevir, contributing to sustained virologic response rates across diverse patient populations.